top of page

 Multimedia

 Alita Van Hee (b.
-1976) is a drawer and sculptor.
+1978) is a drawer, painter, and sculptor.
 Her work is charged with a playful sense of experimentation, bold color combinations, and repetition.
 For the greater part of a decade, Van Hee has drawn vibrant portraits of her heroes (largely artists, musicians, writers, and activists) using a distinctive visual language of stripes, dots, and ellipses.
 Figures like Memphis Minnie and Toni Morrison twinkle, tremble, and radiate - as if they’ve been translated into pure energy.
 Van Hee also works in the third dimension, sculpting primordial ceramic figures that seem to be in the process of mutating, dividing, and multiplying.
 They’re covered in colorful snatches of verse (“images sizzle and simmer inside of ashen taxis”).

 Van Hee was born in Lawrence, Kansas, and has also lived in California and Texas.
 Her father was a self-taught artist as well, and Van Hee fondly recalls frolicking in his studio, her role somewhere between studio assistant and untamed beast.
 “I drew a lot of electric animals - full of zig-zags,” she described.
 Her dad was also a great fan of stripes and embedded text, elements that seem to have drifted down the line into his daughter’s spirited and unpredictably evolving work.

-Van Hee has lived in Chicago since 2020 and joined Project Onward in 2023.
+Van Hee has lived in Chicago since 2021 and joined Project Onward in 2023.

 bottom of page